 If you have back or joint problems, talk to your doctor to see if cycling could be beneficial to you.

 Cycling is considered aerobic exercise, not resistance training.
 But the effort required to put your bike in motion will improve the overall function of your lower body.
 And keeping a bike upright and moving engages muscles throughout your body, including your upper body and core.

 In addition to cycling, try to include resistance training as part of your exercise routine at least twice a week.
 Here are some easy strength training exercises you can do at home.

 Cycling can help you maintain a healthy weight

-And while you can’t target weight loss in a specific area, Austin says the way to cut down on pounds around the waist area, where it’s most likely to hurt your health, is to get active.
+And while you can’t target weight loss in a specific area, Thoman says the way to cut down on pounds around the waist area, where it’s most likely to hurt your health, is to get active.